 Yes, two operands and an operator.
-Is ‘P class problem‘ equals to ‘NP-class problem‘?
+Is ‘P-class problem‘ equal to ‘NP-class problem‘?
 Well, this is the major unsolved problem in computer science.
-It asks whether every problem whose solution can be quickly verified by a computer can also be quickly solved by a computer?
+Does it ask whether every problem whose solution can be quickly verified by a computer can also be quickly solved by a computer?
 According to the definitions we discussed:

 - A yes-or-no problem is in NP class if a yes answer can be verified in polynomial time.

-There are many High-IQ people (scientists) believes that P!=NP but they have no proof to satisfy.
+There are many High-IQ people (scientists) who believe that P!=NP but they have no proof to satisfy.
 So folks, if you don’t have a job yet, try this one, try to prove it.